RaineyMisty/katsuo-ropebound/README.md

 movement - jump off the other player character - 5%

-movement -wall jump once off walls - 5%
+movement - wall jump once off walls - 5%

 One time ability- The players each get one time ability to put down a platform next to a wall which they can stand on.
 This platform exists for 10 real life seconds and will disapear once time has ellapsed. - 5%